 With glass-fronted skyscrapers and a bustling downtown core surrounded by snow-capped mountains, lush urban parks and beautiful coastline, Vancouver sets the tone like no other place in Canada.
-Beyond the heart-stopping aesthetic of the city, a cosmopolitan flair and thriving cultural scene make for one of the most unique culinary destinations in North America.
-The farm-to-table, organic and sustainable movements of the Pacific Northwest are ubiquitous in Vancouver, while internationally renowned chefs have all brought their tradition and expertise to contribute to the restaurant scene.
-From the trendy eateries of Gastown to the traditional establishments where even the yoga pants-wearing Vancouverites dress up for, Vancouver is an enjoyable treat for the dedicated foodie, serving up fine dining feasts in its many elegant gourmet restaurants.
+Beyond the heart-stopping aesthetic of the city, the cosmopolitan flair and thriving cultural scene make for one of the most unique culinary destinations in North America.
+The farm-to-table, organic and sustainable movements of the Pacific Northwest are ubiquitous across the restaurants in Vancouver, while internationally renowned chefs have all brought their tradition and expertise to contribute to the vibrant culinary scene.
+From the trendy eateries of Gastown to the traditional establishments where even the yoga pants-wearing Vancouverites dress up for, the restaurants in Vancouver are an enjoyable treat for the dedicated foodie, serving up fine dining feasts in its many elegant gourmet spots across town.

 CinCin Ristorante + Bar

 A stalwart of the bustling Robson Street, the marvelous Cin Cin Ristorante + Bar has been recognized for its contemporary, Italian-inspired gourmet offerings and award-winning wine cellar for more than 25 years.
 The establishment itself is decorated in timeless furnishings that bring out the overall vibrant yet alluring atmosphere with the warmth of Tuscany and the high-energy profile of Rome.
 The elegant marble bar is a central feature that’s framed by stone walls with original artworks, while the striking heated terrace makes for a pleasant experience all-year-round.